juju/docs/src/en/tut-google.md

 TODO:  Still WIP: needs refinement and further details
        Decide on a better example than Django
        Remove default model?
-       Create a new model from the GUI
-       Image for Juju GUI with Haproxy
        Image for GCE Dashboard with resources
        Check whether 'juju gui --with-credentials' will be a thing